Content []

 Co Lung duck ( Vịt Cổ Lũng)

-When talking about Pu Luong specialties, it's impossible not to mention the famous Co Lung duck.
+When talking about what to eat in Pu Luong, it's impossible not to mention the famous Co Lung duck.
 This renowned cuisine is a highlight of the Thai community in Hieu village, Ba Thuoc district.
 The roast duck, in particular, is a must-try delicacy that showcases the region's culinary prowess.
 With its reddish-brown skin, tender meat, and delightful aroma, the roast duck is a true delight for the senses.
 Prepared by stuffing the duck with honey leaves and spices, it is then roasted to perfection for approximately 45-50 minutes.
 The result is a beautifully dark brown skin that resembles the color of honey.
 To make it more complete, the duck dish will be dipped with a traditional Thai spice called "chẩm chéo".
 This unique dish is an experience that will linger in your memory forever.

 2. Grilled stream fish